-For children, even the slightest change to their daily routine can have drastic effects on their mood and ability to navigate their day.
-As child care providers, it’s often up to you to help the children in your care handle any changes that their daily routines may experience and to help them do so with minimal upset or frustration.
+Even the slightest change to a child’s daily routine can have drastic effects on their mood and ability to navigate their day.
+As child care providers, it’s often up to you to help the children in your care handle any changes that their daily routines may experience.
+It is up to you to help children with changes in routine and help children do so with minimal upset or frustration.

 - Have a good understanding of individual children’s needs and abilities to handle change.